kl2c-co-uk/tface/tface.pip/yolo5.md

 > ... oh, you'll probably need an NVidia GPU (I think) but I've been able to run it with the K620s we have from iBit and a GTX 970 so "anything made after 2014" is probably fine if you're buying a new one ...
 > > It's likely that non-NVidia stuff will transparently "just work"

-To use the Unity project, you need to install Unity 2021.3 (probably via [Unity Hub]() even though this isn't the default) to avoid constantly tweaking the version numbers
+To use the Unity project, you need to install Unity 2021.3 (just open it with [Unity Hub]() and install the version) to avoid constantly tweaking the version numbers.

 The following shell commands create a conda environment with the correct packages setup to run the training.